flexera-public/right_aws/README.txt

   RightAws::SqsInterface will fail with the message:
   "AWS.SimpleQueueService.QueueDeletedRecently: You must wait 60 seconds after deleting a queue before you can create another with the same name."

-== SYNOPSIS:

 == REQUIREMENTS:

-RightAws requires activesupport and RightScale's right_http_connection gem.
+RightAws requires ActiveSupport, REXML, and RightHttpConnection gem.

 == INSTALL: